ver2point0/sales-taxes/README.md

 `output_spec.rb`: tests for displaying the output

-`apply_tax.rb`: tests that the 3 input files produce correct output
+`apply_tax_spec.rb`: tests that the 3 input files produce correct output

 ## Assumptions
 1. The input text file follows the following syntax: